Brian David Ellis

 Brian Ellis FAHA (born 1929) is an Australian philosopher.
 He is an Emeritus Professor in the philosophy department at La Trobe University in Victoria, Australia, and Professional Fellow in philosophy at the University of Melbourne.
 He was the Editor of the Australasian Journal of Philosophy for twelve years.
 He is one of the major proponents of the New Essentialist school of philosophy of science.
+In later years he has brought his understanding of scientific realism to the Social Sciences, developing the philosophy of Social Humanism.
+He was appointed a Fellow of the Australian Academy of the Humanities in 1972.

 Philosophical work

 New essentialism

 The new essentialism is a comprehensive philosophy of nature.
-Philosophers around the world, including Sydney Shoemaker, Charles Martin, George Molnar, George Bealer, John Bigelow, Caroline Lierse, Evan Fales, Crawford Elder, Nicholas Maxwell, Nancy Cartwright and John Heil, have contributed to in various ways to its development.
+Philosophers around the world, including Sydney Shoemaker, Charles Martin, George Molnar, George Bealer, John Bigelow, Caroline Lierse, Evan Fales, Crawford Elder, Nicholas Maxwell, Nancy Cartwright, Roy Bhaskar and John Heil, have contributed to in various ways to its development.
 The new essentialism is an emerging metaphysical perspective that is the culmination of many different attempts to arrive at a satisfactory post-Humean philosophy of nature.

 However, this list of claimed allies has been disputed by Stephen Mumford, at least with regard to Shoemaker, Martin, Molnar, Heil and Cartwright.